-The first talcum powder lawsuit in California came to a close with a thunderous $417 million verdict against Johnson & Johnson on Monday August 21, 2017.
+The first talcum powder lawsuit in California came to a close with a thunderous $417 million settlement against Johnson & Johnson on Monday August 21, 2017.
 The four week trial began in Los Angeles on July 10, and ended with the single largest award to date in a talc suit.
 The court’s decision eclipses all other talcum powder awards combined, bringing the total to a whopping $724 million.

 California Bellwether Talc & Cancer Trial